Adhartasdev/TimeCrest/README.md

 * Hotel management expert, female, aged 24.
 * Financial management and Real Estate student, male, aged 19.

+## Deployment
+This site has been deployed using Github pages, the last version is to be found here: [TimeCrest](https://adhartasdev.github.io/TimeCrest)

+It has been deployed multiple times using the same version link above and has no local deployment available, as this was not necessary for the assignment.

 ## Credits

 -  Bootstrap full-width hero section with text and image [GitHub Gist - Adam de Haven](https://gist.github.com/adamdehaven/dceabb07450295fec6fc)